cosyntxd/xrp-rs/README.md

 - Press ^⌥U to upload the firmware

 # Example
 Contructs a simple tank drive that is controlled by the left joystick and powers the left and right motors.
-It also logs its position to the network table.
+It also calculates the odometry and logs it to the network table.
+See a more complete example in robot/
 ```rs
 pub struct TankDrive {
     left: Subsystem<EncodedMotor>,